AP source: Rose Bowl clears way for 12-team CFP in 2024

 Eighteen months after a plan to expand the College Football Playoff from four teams to 12 was publicly unveiled, a process that was delayed and seemingly derailed numerous times is ready to cross the finish line.

-An agreement with the 120-year-old bowl game held in Pasadena, California, and dubbed the Granddaddy of The All was the last hurdle to clear.
+An agreement with the 120-year-old bowl game held in Pasadena, California, and dubbed the Granddaddy of Them All was the last hurdle to clear.

 The university leaders who make up the CFP board of managers were pushing for a decision from Rose Bowl officials by Wednesday about whether they would amend existing contracts for 2024 and ’25 and allow the playoff to triple in size.